oceanprotocol-archive/OEPs/3/README.md

 ## Components

-It is composed by independent components:
+The Ocean ARCH is composed of independent components:

 ![Building Blocks](images/building-blocks.png)

-### Keeper
+### Keepers

 Implements the Ocean Protocol and all the business logic embedded in validation and smart contracts.
 A full node would be running three distinct processes:

 #### Decentralized VM